thatdingus0/DingusTV2-Server/README.md

 This server isn't a drop-in replacement since the MSN TV 2 requires https to login.

 1. Get a USB Drive formatted in FAT32
-2. Download configServer.py
+2. Download index.html in the "USBCONFIG" folder
-3. Run the python script
+3. Run `python -m http.server 80` in the USBCONFIG folder
 4. Download evalAuto.html and place on your USB
 5. Plug in your usb drive into your MSN TV 2
 6. Open Settings > Choose connection settings > Configure Router